-It was be simple—in fact it is tempting—to make arrogant, corner-cutting Strauss the villain, and reserved, correct Ellis the victim, But life is usually more complex than that, and there is much that we don’t know about either or about their working relationship.
+It would be simple—in fact, it is tempting—to make arrogant, corner-cutting Strauss the villain, and reserved, correct Ellis the victim.
+But life is usually more complex than that, and there is much that we don’t know about either or about their working relationship.

-Ellis, the scholar, mathematician and respected structural engineer, quickly grasped Moisseiff;s theories of wind forces and the distribution of stresses.
-Strauss, who has made his fortune as a builder of small, practical bridges, needed Ellis as his envoy to the elite of the engineering world.
-Once again operating from the Strauss Company’s Chicago headquarters, Ellis worked smoothly with the distinguished consulting engineers (one of the Moisseiff) Strauss hired after he was named chief engineer.
-They exchanged theoretical views and ideas about the possible applications of Moisseiff’’s heretical notions.
-For Ellis, the magic of the bridge that was taking shape in their minds and on paper was it limber construction.
+Ellis, the scholar, mathematician, and respected structural engineer, quickly grasped Moisseiff’s theories of wind forces and the distribution of stresses.
+Strauss, who had made his fortune as a builder of small, practical bridges, needed Ellis as his envoy to the elite of the engineering world.
+Once again operating from the Strauss Company’s Chicago headquarters, Ellis worked smoothly with the distinguished consulting engineers (one of them Moisseiff) Strauss hired after he was named chief engineer.
+They exchanged theoretical views and ideas about the possible applications of Moisseiff’s heretical notions.
+For Ellis, the magic of the bridge that was taking shape in their minds and on paper was its limber construction.
 Lighter, stronger steel and new design, stressing flexibility rather than rigidity, would enable the bridge to shift stresses, to stretch in warm weather and shrink in cold, to move laterally and yet maintain its equilibrium under great weight and wind pressure.

 When it came time for Strauss to present to the bridge commissioners a specific engineering plan with hard estimates of costs, Ellis did the design work.
 Strauss quietly abandoned the hybrid plan of which he had boasted so long.
 The suspension bridge plan became his own.

 Like any profession, engineering travels in well-established paths until someone’s daring leap of the imagination leads to a new state of the art.
 But speculative theory is one thing; building a bridge is something else.
-Before a bridge can be brought to reality in steel, cable and concrete, that theory has to be translated into specific mathematical formulae applicable to that particular bridge.
-These were precomputer days, and the number of algebraic equations needed to relate wight, mass, wind pressure, piers, towers, cables and span seems mind-boggling.
-Yet when Strauss finally decided to proceed with a high-span of 4,200 feet, he simply handed Ellis a pad and a fistful of pencils and told him to go to work.
-Got to work Ellis did, and the bridge we so admire today is the one that, with some later modifications, he designed.
+Before a bridge can be brought to reality in steel, cable, and concrete, that theory has to be translated into specific mathematical formulae applicable to that particular bridge.
+These were precomputer days, and the number of algebraic equations needed to relate weight, mass, wind pressure, piers, towers, cables, and span seems mind-boggling.
+Yet when Strauss finally decided to proceed with a high-towered suspension bridge with a record-long center span of 4,200 feet, he simply handed Ellis a pad and a fistful of pencils and told him to go to work.
+Go to work Ellis did, and the bridge we so admire today is the one that, with some later modifications, he designed.

-Charles Derleth, dean of civil engineering at Berkeley and one of Strauss’ consulting engineers, introduced Ellis enthusiastically.
+Charles Derleth, dean of civil engineering at Berkeley and one of Strauss’s consulting engineers, introduced Ellis enthusiastically.
 Then Ellis, the old professor, at home with such a group, spoke for nearly an hour in what Van der Zee describes as a droll, wry, anecdotal talk.
-HGe outlines Moisseiff’s new theories about transferring wind pressures and distributing stresses, and he explained their application to the Golden Gate Bridge plan.
+He outlined Moisseiff’s new theories about transferring wind pressures and distributing stresses, and he explained their application to the Golden Gate Bridge plan.

 Whether Ellis also addressed these words to his boss or whether he even had Strauss in mind at all, can only be guessed.
 His successful appearance at Berkeley could not have seemed other than a slight to the prickly chief engineer.

-The chief engineer still had his hands full in the courts, in the San Francisco Board of Supervisors, in the Bridge Commission, in the political back rooms, unsafe, the geology uncertain, the financing unsound, the cost estimates too low—the same criticism that had plagues him for years.
+The chief engineer still had his hands full in the courts, in the San Francisco Board of Supervisors, in the Bridge Commission, in the political back rooms, and in the press.
+The site was wrong, the design was unsafe, the geology uncertain, the financing unsound, the cost estimates too low—the same criticism that had plagued him for years.

 Strauss said no. No more time.